KSkert/OntheFly/vscode-onthefly/README.md

-# OnTheFly — interactive PyTorch training in VS Code
+# 🪰 OnTheFly — interactive PyTorch training in VS Code

-OnTheFly adds a live training dashboard to VS Code for **local/offline** PyTorch runs.
-Run your training script the way you already do; while it trains, you can watch per-sample behavior, pause safely, trigger tests/health checks, and export/import sessions for reproducible continuation.
+OnTheFly is a **VS Code extension + Python package** for interactive PyTorch training.
+Run your training script exactly as you do today; while it trains, use the dashboard to:

+- stream per-sample loss, metrics, logs, and runtime stats
+- pause/resume training and trigger tests
+- export/import sessions (with optimizer state) for reproducible resumes
+- fork short specialists on rough regions and merge improvements

+Everything is local/offline with no accounts or external services.
+Sessions are ephemeral until you export them, so saving or exporting is how you keep a run around.

 > **Status: Beta.** APIs, UI flows, and file formats may change before v1.0.
 Expect rough edges and please report issues.